cicirello/python-github-action-template/README.md

 any files created or edited by the integration test.
 You might also add a step to the workflow to test that outputs are correct as well.

+### .github/workflows/major-release-num.yml

+This workflow maintains a major release tag (e.g., v1 if current release is v1.x.y).
+It runs on each release and either creates the tag (if this is the first release of a new major release number) or moves it if this is a minor or patch level release. __IMPORTANT: You must edit this with your name, etc in the commit and push step.__